liamondrop/weather-map-redux/README.md

 # Weather Map Redux

 A mashup of the Google Maps API and Open Weather Maps data.
-The purpose of which is primarily to play with asynchronous Redux action creators.
+The purpose of which is primarily to play with asynchronous Redux action creators, synthesizing data from 2 disparate APIs into 1 coherent state tree in the process.

 ## First things first.